vaulttec/isis-script/dsl.md

 ##### Validate

-The keyword `validate` defines an expression which validates a proposed value.
+The keyword `validate` defines an expression which validates a proposed value (parameter named `value`).
 It returns a string which is the reason the modification is vetoed or `null` if not vetoed:

 	property int someProperty {
 		validate {
-			if (proposed < 0 && proposed > 10)
+			if (value < 0 && value > 10)
 				"Proposed value out of bounds"
 			else
 				null